 The formula looks like this: Assets = Liabilities + Owner's Equity.
-And is also known as the Accounting Equation.
+This is also otherwise known as the Accounting Equation.

-There are many different bookkeeping accounts that appear on the report.
+There are many different bookkeeping accounts that appear on the monthly and annual report.

-The different bookkeeping accounts you will find can be thought of as all of the things (including money) that you own and the debts that you owe.
+The different bookkeeping accounts you will find can be thought of as all of the things (including money) that you own as well as all of the debts that you owe.

 This would include things like bank accounts, property (buildings), equipment, furniture and amounts that people owe you (Accounts Receivable).